Cybersecurity

 3. $2.73 Million: Average Ransomware Payment

-The average ransomware payment reached $2.73 million in 2024, marking a 500% increase year-over-year and underscoring the escalating threat that ransomware poses to businesses of all sizes.
+The average ransomware payment reached $2 million in 2025, marking a slight decrease year-over-year and underscoring the escalating threat that ransomware poses to businesses of all sizes.

 This surge calls further attention to the increasing sophistication of ransomware attacks, where cybercriminals employ more aggressive tactics like double extortion—demanding payment not only to unlock systems but also to prevent the public release of sensitive data.
 Companies often feel compelled to pay and avoid both operational downtime and reputational damage.